Nuclear power comes from nuclear fission

 Nuclear power plants have generated about 20% of U.S. electricity since 1990

-As of July 1, 2022, 92 nuclear reactors were operating at 54 nuclear power plants in 28 states.
-Thirty-two of the plants have two reactors, and three plants have three reactors.
-Nuclear power plants have supplied about 20% of total annual U.S. electricity since 1990.
-Learn more about the U.S. nuclear energy industry.
+As of August 1, 2023, 93 nuclear reactors were operating at 54 nuclear power plants in 28 states.
+Of the 54 operating nuclear power plants, 19 have one reactor, 31 have two reactors, and 4 have three reactors.
+The U.S. nuclear energy industry has supplied about 20% of total annual U.S. electricity since 1990.

 The United States generates more nuclear power than any other country

-In 2020, 33 countries had commercial nuclear power plants, and in 17 of the countries, nuclear energy supplied at least 20% of their total annual electricity generation.
-The United States had the largest nuclear electricity generation capacity and generated more nuclear electricity than any other country.
-France, with the second-largest nuclear electricity generation capacity and second-highest nuclear electricity generation, had the largest share—about 69%—of total annual electricity generation from nuclear energy.
+In 2021, 33 countries had commercial nuclear power plants, and in 15 of those countries, nuclear energy supplied at least 20% of their total annual electricity generation.
+The United States had the most nuclear electricity generation capacity and generated more nuclear electricity than any other country.
+France had the second-largest nuclear electricity generation capacity and third-highest nuclear electricity generation.
+In addition, France had the world's highest nuclear share—about 68%—of total national annual electricity generation.

 Country | Nuclear electricity generation capacity (million kilowatts) | Nuclear electricity generation (billion kilowatthours) | Nuclear share of country's total electricity generation |